LLNL/serac/README.md

 Copyright (c) 2017-2020, Lawrence Livermore National Security, LLC.
 Produced at the Lawrence Livermore National Laboratory.

-Copyrights and patents in the Axom project are retained by contributors.
+Copyrights and patents in the Serac project are retained by contributors.
-No copyright assignment is required to contribute to Axom.
+No copyright assignment is required to contribute to Serac.

 See [LICENSE](./LICENSE) for details.